nusdbsystem/singa-auto/docs/src/user/tasks.rst

     # JSON file 1                           # for example, a JSON file extracted from one paper
     {
-        "sha": <str>,                       # 40-character sha1 of the PDF, this field is only required for JSON extracted from papers
+        "sha": <str>,                       # 40-character sha1 of the PDF, this field is only required for JSON extracted from papers. it will be read into model in forms of string

         "body_text": [                      # list of paragraphs in full body, this is must-have {
-                "text": <str>,              # text body for first entry, which is for one paragraph. this is must-have },
+                "text": <str>,              # text body for first entry, which is for one paragraph of this paper. this is must-have. it will be read as string into model
+            }
-            ...                             # other entries, paragraph dicts look the same as above ],
+            ...                             # other 'text' blocks, i.e. paragraphs blocks the same as above, then all string ‘text’ will be handled and processed into panda datafame
+        ],
     }